1.10. Mailbox RESTful API#

 This is the API documentation for the GNU Taler Mailbox service which allows Taler wallets to securely send push and pull payment requests to other wallets without having to interact with the respective messaging service.

 Clients (wallets) are expected to generate mailbox keys that uniquely identify a mailbox as well as encryption keys that can be used to encrypt messages for the mailbox (e.g. HPKE.
-Mailbox signing keys are usable implicity, but encryption keys must be generated and put into the key directory.
+Mailboxes must be registered along with their public key information.
+Registration may incur costs depending on the mailbox service provider used.

 The API specified here follows the general conventions for all details not specified in the individual requests.
 The glossary defines all specific terms used in this section.